yantonov/dot/README.md

 b) there is no backup functionality;
 c) I wanted an interface that as simple as possible to cover the default case;
 d) stow has a little bit different ideology, for example about [tree-folding](https://www.gnu.org/software/stow/manual/stow.html#Tree-folding).
+8. [lndir](https://linux.die.net/man/1/lndir) cannot handle relative directories, user experience is not so nice (not informative errors)

 Thanks to all of these projects for the idea!